NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.
 Consumer operators SHOULD namespace their group properties to limit risk of clashes.

-The consumer MUST ignore `group` properties it does not understand.
+The consumer MUST ignore `group` propertie values it does not understand.

+When a consumer sees multiple values in a `group` property of a single member zone that it *does* understand, it MAY choose to process multiple, any one or none of them.
+This is left to the implementation.

 #### Example